 "Our summer agenda is going to be directly focused on how we can make the environment better for small businessmen and women to grow and create jobs in this country.
 We're going to take a bill to the floor that will ensure that taxes won't go up on anybody.
 We're going to take several measures to the floor that begin to cut the red tape and roll back the regulations that this administration continues to churn out, making it more difficult for businesses to create jobs, and yes, we are going to take to the floor a bill that calls for the total repeal of 'Obamacare' so that we can start over."

-The House of Representatives has already concluded this week’s legislative business, and lawmakers are now heading back to their districts for another Constituent Work Week, much to the chagrin of House Democrats, who complain that Republicans are putting off dealing with student loan interest rates and the highway bill to fund transportation.
+The House of Representatives has already concluded this week's legislative business, and lawmakers are now heading back to their districts, much to the chagrin of House Democrats, who complained that Republicans are putting off dealing with student loan interest rates and the highway bill to fund transportation.

 The House returns to session June 18.